MrF-3097/twdashboard/README.md

   - Updated validation to require at least one side filled while removing the implicit 100% ceiling.
   - Rebuilt Step 3 UI into two inputs (one per party) with dynamic summaries and guidance that totals may exceed 100%.
   - Enhanced confirmation view to display seller/buyer breakdowns, and ensured reset logic clears the new fields.
+- **`src/components/admin/reset-controls.tsx`**:
+  - Added the “Modifică Tranzacții” button that opens a Radix dialog listing the latest 200 transactions, complete with edit fields, delete action, refresh control, and success/error toasts.
+  - The dialog reuses leaderboard refresh hooks so any update/delete immediately propagates to both the internal dashboard and external leaderboard API.
 - **Backend/API**:
   - The `/api/admin/add-transaction` endpoint continues to receive the aggregated `Comision` and `Comision %`; those values now represent the combined seller+buyer commission (and may be >100%).
+  - New admin endpoints (`GET /api/admin/transactions`, `PUT|DELETE /api/admin/transactions/[id]`) expose transaction IDs for editing, update the DB, and emit `X-Leaderboard-Updated` headers to signal cache invalidation.

 Result
 - Admins can log scenarios like “100% proprietar + 50% cumpărător” or “€800 + €400” without workarounds.
 - Leaderboard XP, collaborator splits, and stats continue to use the accurate summed commission.
 - The modal provides clearer guidance, reducing mistakes and confirming the true commission structure.
+- Individual transactions can be corrected or removed safely, eliminating the need for destructive resets when one entry is wrong.

 ## Francesco 12.11.2025 : Client Request Modal with REBS CRM Integration